FrayedFunction/Prefab-Palette/Docs/ContributionsGuide.md

 ### Code Style

-Please adhere to the existing code style within the project.
-Consistency helps maintain readability and helps simplify future maintenance.
+Adhere to the existing code style within the project.
+Consistency improves readability and simplifies maintenance.

 ### Editor Folder Structure

-When adding new files, please respect the established folder structure within the Editor directory.
+When adding new files, follow the established folder structure within the Editor directory.

 ### New Placement Modes

 If you’re creating a new placement mode, follow the steps outlined in the **Modes** section of the [Developers](./Developers.md) doc, this ensures your mode integrates seamlessly with the existing architecture.

-Please ensure the following is adhered to:
+Ensure the following:

 1. Both the Mode and Settings script are in the correct folders.
 2. The modes settings asset is correctly generated/loaded in the appropriate subfolder within the `Generated` folder, using `PathDr` for path management.